-Relevant to the cost-of-living-adjustment to civil service annuities for 2019, the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) decreased just slightly by 0.06 percent in December 2017.
+Relevant to the cost-of-living-adjustment to civil service annuities for 2019, the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) increased by 0.20 percent in March 2018.

-As announced in October, federal retirees will receive a 2.0 percent cost-of-living adjustment (COLA) to their civil service annuities beginning in January 2018; the same is true for Social Security benefits and military retirement annuities.
+As announced in October, federal retirees received a 2.0 percent cost-of-living adjustment (COLA) to their civil service annuities beginning in January 2018; the same is true for Social Security benefits and military retirement annuities.

 Under current law, COLAs for federal retirement annuities, as well as for military retiree annuities and Social Security payments, are determined in reference to the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W), which is calculated by economists and statisticians with the Bureau of Labor Statistics (BLS).
 The CPI-W is the current index used for measuring increases in the prices of consumer goods, including food and beverages, housing, clothing, transportation, medical care, recreation, education, communication, and more.
 To learn more about how the BLS calculates the CPI-W, please click here.

 NARFE continues to support strong COLAs based on fair assessments of increases in consumer prices to protect the value of federal annuities from inflation.
 NARFE specifically supports a switch to the Consumer Price Index for the Elderly (CPI-E), which would result in higher COLAs and opposes a switch to the Chained CPI, which would result in lower COLAs.

 Individuals receiving insurance benefits under the Federal Employees Compensation Act (FECA) received a 2.20 percent COLA in March 2018.